Paradox Press

 Paradox Press was a division of DC Comics formed in 1993 after editor Mark Nevelow departed from Piranha Press.
-Under the initial editorship of Andrew Helfer and Bronwyn Carlton the imprint was renamed.
-It is best known for graphic novels like A History of Violence and Road to Perdition.
+Under the initial editorship of Andrew Helfer and Bronwyn Carlton, the imprint was renamed.
+Paradox was best known for publishing the graphic novels A History of Violence and Road to Perdition, both of which were later adapted into feature films.
 Jim Higgins edited the line after Helfer's departure, and Heidi MacDonald briefly took the helm in 2000 at the time of the line's final three Big Books, none of which ever saw publication.

 History

-Paradox Press was designed to publish graphic novels that were not of the superhero genre (as comprises most of DC's publishing efforts) and were lacking the fantasy and sci-fi elements of DC's "mature reader" line, Vertigo comics.
+Paradox Press was designed to publish graphic novels that were not of the superhero genre (as comprises most of DC's publishing efforts) and without the fantasy and sci-fi elements of DC's "mature reader" line Vertigo Comics.

-Due to the limited interest in non-fantasy stories among the graphic novel demographic, the line produced only a handful of books over its decade-long history.
+Because of the limited interest in non-fantasy stories among the graphic novel demographic, the line produced only a handful of books over its decade-long history.
 While almost all received critical acclaim, none reached high sales amongst the general graphic-novel and comic book reading populace.
-Two of the imprint's books (A History of Violence and Road to Perdition) were adapted into successful films and Scott McCloud's Understanding Comics (originally published through Kitchen Sink Press) is considered one of the authoritative bibles of the medium.
+Two of the imprint's books — A History of Violence and Road to Perdition — were adapted into successful films, and Scott McCloud's Understanding Comics (originally published through Kitchen Sink Press) is considered one of the authoritative bibles of the medium.
 The true-life anthology series of Big Books also found a niche following.
-The Big Book Of series was an anthology series, each devoted to a theme or concept, e.g., The Big Book of Conspiracies or The Big Book of Urban Legends.
+The Big Book Of series was an anthology series, each devoted to a theme or concept, e.g., The Big Book of Conspiracies and The Big Book of Urban Legends.

-Due to low sales amongst the line, it was phased out, and most of the books under this imprint are out of print for the foreseeable future.
-Those books which have remained in print were released under DC's more lucrative Vertigo label.
+The imprint was phased out after attracting low sales, and most of the books under the Paradox label are out of print for the foreseeable future.
+Those books that have remained in print were rereleased under DC's more lucrative Vertigo label.